LeopoldSallan/LeopoldSallan/README.md

 </p>
 <p align="center">
   <samp>
   Hello, I'm a developer passionate about technology and its applications in the world.
-I'm interested in programming (software and web), cyber security, secops, and related fields.
 I'm always learning new things and trying to improve my skills.
   🌍  I'm based in France.
-  🤟  Hobbies: sport, friends hang out, CTF (THM platform), handiwork & cultural activities.
   </samp>
 </p>
 <h2 align="center">Technologies and Tools</h2>